 So how does this work in a building?

 Radiant solar energy strikes the roof, heating the roofing system (often shingles, felt paper and roof sheathing or steel) by conduction, and causing the underside of the sheathing and the roof framing to radiate heat downward through the attic toward the attic floor (or inside of the building shell when no enclosed attic space exists).
-When a reflective insulation is placed between the roofing material and the building interior, much of the heat radiated from the hot roof is reflected back toward the roof and the low emissivity of the underside of the reflective insulation means very little radiant heat is emitted downwards.
-This makes the top surface of the insulation cooler than it would have been without a reflective insulation and thus reduces the amount of heat which moves into the building.
+When a reflective radiant barrier is placed between the roofing material and the building interior, much of the heat radiated from the hot roof is reflected back toward the roof and the low emissivity of the underside of the reflective radiant barrier means very little radiant heat is emitted downwards.
+This makes the top surface of the insulation cooler than it would have been without a reflective radiant barrier and thus reduces the amount of heat which moves into the building.

 This is different from the “cool roof” strategy which reflects solar energy before it heats the roof, but both are means of reducing radiant heat.
-According to a study by Florida Solar Energy Center, a white tile or white metal cool roof can outperform traditional black shingle roof with a reflective insulation in the attic, but the black shingle roof with reflective insulation outperformed the red tile cool roof.
-An option is to install both a reflective insulation and a cool roof, for optimum performance.
-There are a wide variety of factors to consider in deciding whether or not to use a cool roof and/or a reflective insulation.
+According to a study by Florida Solar Energy Center, a white tile or white metal cool roof can outperform traditional black shingle roof with a reflective radiant barrier in the attic, but the black shingle roof with a reflective radiant barrier outperformed the red tile cool roof.
+An option is to install both a reflective radiant barrier and a cool roof, for optimum performance.
+There are a wide variety of factors to consider in deciding whether or not to use a cool roof and/or a reflective radiant barrier.

 For those of you sitting on the edge of your chairs, wondering where all this is going, I’m afraid you’ll have to wait one more day.
 Come back tomorrow and I’ll explain how Mike the Pole Barn Guru’s science lesson on reflective radiant barriers will help you to design the “perfect” roof for your new building.